amiryeg1/nodejs-lessons/L8-OAuth-EmailSender/README.md

 # OAuth EmailSender
 in this lesson, we will implement a full authentication system which uses both local and google [OAuth 2.0](https://oauth.net/2/) method.

-also, we will use [nodemailer](https://nodemailer.com/) which is an email sending service to send an email to the newly registered users
+also, we will use [nodemailer](https://nodemailer.com/) which is an email sending service to send an email to the newly registered users.

 ---
 ## How It Works?
-First, we need to define the environment variables we need so we can use them in the main codes
+First, we need to define the environment variables we need, so we can use them in the main codes

-create a file named `.env` in the root folder and add these variables to it
+create a file named `.env` in the root folder and add these variables to it:
 ```
 # Server connection
 HOST=localhost